iamsharduld/Systems-At-Scale/Netflix/README.md

 - [Some Specific Case Study or Whitepaper](#)

 For a more detailed understanding, please refer to the official Netflix engineering blogs, whitepapers, or case studies.

+## To Do
+1. Add the system architecture diagram
+2. ...